amandaghassaei/canvas-capture/README.md

 ## Caveats

-Video export currently only works in Chrome.  mp4 and webm video export should be possible in Firefox once [this Firefox bug is addressed](https://bugzilla.mozilla.org/show_bug.cgi?id=1559743).
+mp4 export currently works best in Chrome, but it does work in the latest release of Firefox (96.0.1), now that [this Firefox bug seems to have been addressed](https://bugzilla.mozilla.org/show_bug.cgi?id=1559743).
+I have noticed that ffmpeg can get stuck in Firefox, but only when the console/devtools are open, see [this issue](https://github.com/ffmpegwasm/ffmpeg.wasm/issues/175).

 This repo depends on [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm/) to export mp4 video, not all browsers are supported: